Skip to main content

 docker compose --env-file versions.env --env-file .env --profile stack-partial-prover logs -f --tail=120

-Add --profile local-l1 when reading raw Compose logs for a stack started with L1_MODE=local, especially if you need local L1 service logs.
+Add --profile local-l1 when reading raw Compose logs for a stack started in local L1 mode, especially if you need local L1 service logs.

 For a narrower service log view: